CSE232-MSU/CSE232/labs/lab03.md

 std::cout << "The variable x has " << count << " ones in its binary encoding." << std::endl;
 ```

-This algorithm systematically removes ones from `x` counting them as it goes.
-The real tricky part is `x = x & (x - 1)`.
+This algorithm systematically removes each one from the variable `x`, counting them as it goes.
+It stops when there are no ones left in the binary representation of the number.
+The tricky part is the line `x = x & (x - 1)`.
 If the right side were `x & x` it would always return `x` since any value bitwise-anded to itself is that same value again.
-But subtracting one from one of the x's disrupts the right-most one, resulting in something close to the original `x` but with the right-most one removed.
-This is the sort of trick that most people would never think of on their own, but can be useful for more efficient code if you need it.
-While the first bit-counter always looped 32 times, this one loops once for each 1 that is counted.
+But subtracting one from one of the x's disrupts the right-most 1 in the representation, resulting in something close to the original `x` but with that right-most 1 removed.
+This is the sort of trick that most programmers would never think of on their own, but can be useful for more efficient code if you need it.
+While the first bit-counter always looped 32 times, this new version loops once for each 1 that is counted.